IHTSDO/snomed-publish/import-main/README.md

     -f, --format        File format of input files.
 One of 'RF1', 'RF2', 'CANONICAL', or 'CHILD_PARENT' -n, --name          Ontology name
     -p, --properties    Properties file with database configuration

+You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.

+To build the distribution, enter the root project directory (on up from this folder) and type:

+    mvn clean package

+The distribution jar file can be found at import-main/target/import.jar after this.
+No other file is required in order to run the program, and can be distributed as this single file.

+For help on how to run the program, type:

+    java -jar import.jar -h

 Sample configuration